-Agency Workers Regulations, which came into force in October 2011, ensure agency staff receive equal treatment to staff recruited directly.
+Agency Workers Regulations ensure agency staff receive equal treatment to staff recruited directly.

 What employers need to know